What spam filters do you use?

 However, you should keep in mind that although such a message is almost certainly spam, we can't guarantee it.
 For example, one of your friends may have misconfigured his mail program to use an invalid "From" address, or he may have signed up with an ISP that has misconfigured their servers to allow spammers to send messages through their network.
 Such situations can lead to incorrect blocking.
 (If incorrect blocking does happen, the person writing to you will receive an error message saying why the message can't be delivered; the message won't just vanish.)

-If you're concerned about missing any mail, you may wish to set the spam filter to "High Spam Filtering" for any addresses you list in a public place where a spammer could find them (such as on your Web page), and set the spam filter to "Low Spam Filtering" (or even "Off") for private addresses you give only to friends and business associates.
+If you're concerned about missing any mail, you may wish to set the spam filter to "Standard Spam Filtering" for any addresses you list in a public place where a spammer could find them (such as on your Web page), and set the spam filter to "Low Spam Filtering" for private addresses you give only to friends and business associates.